Medo-Babylonian conquest of the Assyrian Empire: Medes' intervention

-In October or November 615 BC, the Medes under King Cyaxares invaded Assyria and conquered the region around the city of Arrapha in preparation for a great final campaign against the Assyrians.
+In October or November 615 BC, the Medes, under King Cyaxares, invaded Assyria and conquered the region around the city of Arrapha in preparation for a great final campaign against the Assyrians.

 That same year, they defeated Sinsharishkun at the Battle of Tarbisu, and in 614 BC, they conquered Assur, plundering the city and killing many of its inhabitants.
 Nabopolassar only arrived at Assur after the plunder had already begun and met with Cyaxares, allying with him, signing an anti-Assyrian pact and Nebuchadnezzar, son of Nabopolassar married a Median princess.
 Shortly after, Sinsharishkun made his last attempt at a counterattack, rushing to rescue the besieged city of Rahilu, but Nabopolassar's army had retreated before a battle could take place.

 In 612 BC, the Medes and Babylonians joined their forces to besiege Nineveh, taking the city after a lengthy and brutal siege, with the Medes playing a major part in the city's downfall.
 Although Sinsharishkun's fate is not entirely certain, it is commonly accepted that he died in the defense of Nineveh.

 After the destruction of Assur in 614 BC, the traditional Assyrian coronation was impossible, so Ashur-uballit II was crowned in Harran, which he made his new capital.
 While the Babylonians saw him as the Assyrian king, the few remaining subjects Ashur-uballit II governed likely did not share this view, and his formal title remained crown prince (mar šarri, literally meaning "son of the king").
 However, Ashur-uballit not formally being king does not indicate that his claim to the throne was challenged, only that he had yet to go through with the traditional ceremony.
 Ashur-uballit's main objective would have been to retake the Assyrian heartland, including Assur and Nineveh.
 Bolstered by the forces of his allies, Egypt and Mannea, this ambition was quite possible, and his temporary rule from Harran as crown prince, rather than legitimately crowned king, may have seemed more like a temporary circumstance.
 Instead, Ashur-uballit's rule at Harran composes the final years of the Assyrian state, which at this point, had effectively ceased to exist as an Empire.
 After Nabopolassar himself had travelled the recently conquered Assyrian heartland in 610 BC in order to ensure stability, the Medo-Babylonian army embarked on a campaign against Harran in November of 610 BC.
 Intimidated by the approach of the Medo-Babylonian army, Ashur-uballit and a contingent of Egyptian reinforcements fled the city into the deserts of Syria.
 The siege of Harran lasted from the winter of 610 BC to the beginning of 609 BC, and the city eventually capitulated.
-Ashur-uballit's failure at Harran marks the end for the ancient Assyrian monarchy, which would never be restored.
+Ashur-uballit's failure at Harran ended the ancient Assyrian state, which would never be restored.